Core Concepts

 Spans

 A span is the smallest unit of captured work.
-It represents one operation inside an agent run, such as an LLM call, tool invocation, retrieval step, HTTP request, or custom instrumented operation.
+It represents one operation inside an agent run, such as an LLM call, tool call, retrieval step, HTTP request, or custom instrumented operation.
 Spans can capture:- input and output content when available

 - start time, end time, and duration